sanity-io/sanity-plugin-iframe-pane/README.md

 // Optional: Add a reload button, or reload on new document revisions
 reload: {
   button: true, // default `undefined`
   revision: true, // boolean | number. default `undefined`.
-If a number is provided, add a delay (in ms) before the automatic reload on document revision
+If a number is provided, add a delay (in ms) before the automatic reload on document revision.
+If `true` then a curated delay is used.
+Use `0` to have zero delay.`
 },

 // Optional: Display a spinner while the iframe is loading
-loader: true // boolean | string. default `undefined`.
+loader: true // boolean | string. default `'Loading…'`.
 If a string is provided, it will be display below the spinner (e.g. Loading…)

 // Optional: Pass attributes to the underlying `iframe` element:
 // See https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe